MicroEJ/How-To/SNI-LED/README.md

 This tutorial is built upon an understanding of the MicroEJ SDK, MicroEJ architectures, MicroEJ Platforms and MicroEJ applications as well as at least one native BSP compiler and IDE.

-The user of this tutorial should be able to create a “Hello World” application in Java, build the application, build the BSP and flash the firmware image onto the targeted board.
+The user of this tutorial should be able to create a "Hello World" application in Java, build the application, build the BSP and flash the firmware image onto the targeted board.

 Other development boards, reference platforms and compilers can be used, however the instructions in this tutorial are specifically written for these items and will not apply without changes to other environments.